tytydraco/yessleep/out/i_dont_remember_what_cut_my_forhead_and_that_what_scares_me.md

 If nothing touched me—

 then what actually cut me?

+(Edit! should i go back? we also never got any like sorry or anything, my parents also never considerd taking any legal actions.)